TYPO3-svn-archive/sk_calendar/readme.txt

 - Fixed default sorting in listview/archiveview
 - Issue with Time in boxview fixed.
 - Bug in sorting fixed (selection class)
+- Bug in locations (zip as INT, zt zt zt...)

 To Do:
 -------------------------------------------------------------------